Taxation of international executives

 Are there real estate taxes in Colombia?

 Yes, however, any property taxes paid are deductible from rental income when calculating an individual’s tax base.
+If no rental income is received, property taxes would not be deductible.

 Are there sales and/or value-added taxes in Colombia?